HobbitLong/CMC/README.md

 **(3) Unsupervised v.s.
 Supervised**

-ResNet-101 trained with our **unsupervised** CMC objective surpasses **supervisedly** trained AlexNet on ImageNet classification (60.1% v.s.
+ResNet-101 trained with our **unsupervised** CMC objective (only contrasting Luminance with Chrominance) surpasses **supervisedly** trained AlexNet on ImageNet classification (60.1% v.s.
 59.3%).
 For this first time on ImageNet classification, unsupervised methods are surpassing the classic supervised-AlexNet proposed in 2012 (CPC++ and DIM++ also achieve this milestone concurrently).

 ## Installation

 This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
 But it should be runnable with recent PyTorch versions >=0.4.0

+**Note:** It seems to us that training with Pytorch version >= 1.0 yields slightly worse results.
+If you find the similar discrepancy and figure out the problem, please report this since we are trying to fix it as well.

 ## Training Encoder with CMC on ImageNet